 Emily Lakdawalla is an internationally admired science communicator and educator, passionate about advancing public understanding of space and sharing the wonder of scientific discovery.

 Emily holds a Bachelor of Arts degree in geology from Amherst College and a Master of Science degree in planetary geology from Brown University.
-She came to The Planetary Society in 2001.
-She has been writing and editing the Planetary Society Blog since 2005, reporting on space news, explaining planetary science, and sharing beautiful space photos.
+She worked at The Planetary Society from 2001-2020.
+She became writer and editor of the Planetary Society Blog in 2005, reporting on space news, explaining planetary science, and sharing beautiful space photos.
 From 2018 to 2019 she was editor of the Society's member magazine, The Planetary Report.

 Emily has been an active supporter of the international community of space image processing enthusiasts as Administrator of the forum UnmannedSpaceflight.com since 2005.
 She is also a contributing editor to Sky & Telescope magazine.